pytorch/tutorials/prototype_source/flight_recorder_tutorial.rst

 2. To run the script, use this command:
 .. code:: python

   python fr_trace.py -d <dump dir containing trace files> [-o <output file>]

 Conclusion
 ----------
 In this tutorial, we have learned about a new PyTorch diagnostic tool called  Flight Recorder.
 We have discussed how to enable Flight Recorder to collect diagnostic data from a machine.
-Additionally, we explored how to analyze the data captured from the flight recorder using a convenience script located in the `tools/flight_recorder <https://github.com/pytorch/pytorch/tree/main/tools/flight_recorder>`__ directory of the PyTorch repository.
+Additionally, we explored how to analyze the data captured from the Flight Recorder using a convenience script located in the `tools/flight_recorder <https://github.com/pytorch/pytorch/tree/main/tools/flight_recorder>`__ directory of the PyTorch repository.